What is Resource Capacity Planning in Project Management?

 Verify the tool's time tracking capabilities for accurate measurement of resource usage.

-Management of internal and external resources
+Management of Internal and External Resources

 Many projects involve a mix of internal and external contributors.

-A comprehensive tool should facilitate the seamless integration and management of resources from internal and external sources.
+A comprehensive tool should facilitate the integration and seamless management of resources from internal and external sources.